The Demon Breed

 The Demon Breed is a 1968 science fiction novel by James H. Schmitz, originally serialized in Analog in a shorter form as "The Tuvela".
 It was first published in paperback in the Ace Science Fiction Specials line, with a Science Fiction Book Club edition following in 1969.
 MacDonald & Co. issued a British hardcover the same year, reprinting it as a Futura paperback in 1974.
 A Dutch translation, Des Duivels, appeared in 1971, and a French translation, Race démoniaque, in 1973.
 Ace reissued its edition in 1979 and 1981.
 In 2001, Baen Books compiled the novel in its paperback omnibus The Hub: Dangerous Territory.

 Part of Schmitz's "Hub" sequence, The Demon Breed centers on the conflict between the Parahuans—a "physically powerful, resourceful, technically advanced and fearfully cruel" nonhuman species—and a human-colonized water world.
 It shares characters and setting with Schmitz's 1965 novella "Trouble Tide".

+Schmitz specialized in strong female characters, but the Nyles Etland character in The Demon Breed was ultra-competent and represents to this day what every woman can strive to be, making this book possibly the earliest instance of feminist science fiction.
+This novel is Schmitz' least known story, likely because in order to read it, one must learn about the complex environment of the planet on which it takes place.
+Its main character, a woman named Nyles Etland, had no special advantages such as psionic powers.
+It was her intelligence and intimate knowledge of her home environment, as well as of science, and of another person involved, that allowed her to intimidate an alien species.